Bartolomeu Dias: Voyage around Africa

 Although Dias wanted to continue, the rest of the officers unanimously favored returning to Portugal, so he agreed to turn back.
 On their return voyage, they sailed close enough to Africa's southwestern coast to encounter the Cape of Good Hope for the first time in May 1488.
 Tradition has it that Dias originally named it the Cape of Storms (Cabo das Tormentas) and that King John II later renamed it the Cape of Good Hope (Cabo da Boa Esperança) because it symbolized the opening of a sea route from west to east.

 Dias erected the last of their padrões at the cape and then headed northward.
 They reached their supply ship in July, after nine months of absence, and found that six of that ship's nine crew members had died in skirmishes with the natives.
 The vessel had become rotten with worms, so they unloaded the supplies they needed and burnt the ship on the beach.
 A few details about the remainder of the voyage are known.
 The ships made stops at Príncipe, the Rio do Resgate, in present-day Liberia, and the Portuguese trading post of São Jorge da Mina.
 Dias returned to Lisbon in December 1488 after an absence of 16 months.

 The Dias expedition had explored a thousand more miles of the African coastline than previous expeditions had reached.
 It had rounded the southern tip of the continent, and it had demonstrated that the most effective southward ship route lay in the open ocean, well to the west of the African coast - a route that generations of Portuguese sailors would follow.
-Despite these successes, Dias' reception at court was muted.
+Despite these successes, Dias's reception at court was muted.
 There were no official proclamations, and, at the time, Dias received little in recognition of his accomplishments.

 No record has yet been found of any adequate reward for Dias.
 On the contrary, when the great Indian expedition was being prepared for Vasco da Gama's future leadership, Bartolomeu only superintended the building and outfit of the ships.
 When the fleet sailed in 1497, he only accompanied da Gama to the Cape Verde Islands, and after this was ordered to São Jorge da Mina.